Terms & Conditions — carVertical

 2. Definitions

 2.1.
-For the purposes of these Rules, the following terms, when capitalized, have meanings as specified in this paragraph of the Rules.
+For the purposes of these Rules, the following terms, when capitalised, have meanings as specified in this paragraph of the Rules.

 2.1.1.
 Report means a vehicle history report, which contains various types of information about the vehicle that Carvertical.com Users might order.